Skip to content

 Valorant FPS Drop Fix: 6 Real Steps That Actually Work cover image

 Valorant’s supposed to run on almost anything, so an FPS drop feels personal.
-We tested an impact-ranked fix order on several Windows 11 PCs, including a GTX 1660 Super, an RTX 2060, and an Iris Xe laptop.
-Most lost frames came back before we touched a setting.
+The fixes below are ordered by impact across common hardware like a GTX 1660 Super, an RTX 2060, and an Iris Xe laptop.
+Most lost frames come back before you touch a single in-game setting.

 • Update the GPU driver first.
 Stale NVIDIA or AMD drivers are the single most common silent cause of Valorant FPS drops, even when nothing else has changed.